-There are several key things to note about the availability of the other 3.5-m instruments in 2013B:
+There are several key things to note about the availability of the other 3.5-m instruments in 2014A:

-The WIYN 0.9-m is anticipating the delivery and commissioning of the Half Degree Imager (HDI) camera in February 2013.
-Through the NSF PREST program, the 0.9-m Consortium will be offering nights to the community through proposals to NOAO.
-In semester 2013B these nights will be offered as shared-risk, and the total number of nights available is currently under negotiation.
-Because of this and the fact that the commissioning will soon be happening, we strongly recommend that you re-visit this status page prior to proposing for the latest updates and links to current information.
-Assuming delivery is as scheduled, the instrument will have been commissioned prior to the March 30 proposal deadline, and updated information will be provided on this status page.
-If some issues arise after the March 30 deadline that seriously impacts the delivery or performance of HDI, we will work with successful proposers to see if their program can be accomplished using our current imager, S2KB and/or Mosaic.
-(For more information about filters available with HDI, etc., please view the 0.9m web pages; for information on Mosaic, please view the Mosaic web pages.)
+WIYN is anticipating the delivery and commissioning of the Half Degree Imager (HDI) camera on the WIYN 0.9-m telescope during fall, 2013.
+Through the NSF Program for Research and Education with Small Telescopes (PREST), the 0.9-m Consortium will be offering nights to the community through proposals to NOAO.
+In semester 2014A, these nights will be offered as shared-risk, and the total number of nights available is currently under negotiation.
+Because of this and the schedule uncertainty as of this writing, we strongly recommend that you re-visit this WIYN status web page to get the latest updates and links to current information prior to proposing.
+If HDI is unavailable for part of 2014A, we anticipate continuing to offer the S2KB imager during that time.

 |S2KB||HDI||Pixel size||21 x 21 um||15 x 15 um|